Daizystripper: 2007–2009: Formation and indie years

-2009–present: Rising popularity
+2010–present: Rising popularity

-March 27, 2009 DaizyStripper performed live in Kanazawa, stylish wave Circuit '09 Haru no Arashi.
-On June 3, their single "Dearest" was released and reached the third position at indies Oricon chart.
-In October, the world's first was held in Makuhari to mobilize 50,000 people from around the world visual kei rock festival "V-Rock Festival '09" appeared.
-In November, the mini album The Beauty was released.
-They staged further in December, live at Akasaka Blitz, 見Setsuketa growth in 2009 with 1,200 fans.

-In March 2010, 6th Single "Harumeku Bokura" was released.
-Concert tour of eight cities, including 10 solo performances followed in the coming months.
-In August, "Birth" and "Love" was simultaneously released.
-Later in September, they held Birth or Live?
-One-man live concert in Nihon Seinenkan Hall, Tokyo.
+On March 3, 2010, DaizyStripper released the single "Harumeku Bokura" and embarked on a national tour from April to May.
+In August, "Birth" and "Love" were simultaneously released.
+Later in September, they held Birth or Live? solo live concert in Nihon Seinenkan Hall, Tokyo.

-In June 2011, DaizyStripper took on the part of a session band called, Blue Planet Japan.
-They and many other visual kei band members sing and perform charity songs such as "ひとつだけ～We are The One～" for disaster victims.
-On June 15, 2011 their 7th single "Kiss You" and June 29, their 3rd album Bless was released.
-Their 8th single "Tsuki ni Juusei" released on September 7.
+In June 2011, DaizyStripper took on the part of a session band called Blue Planet Japan.
+They and many other visual kei band members sing and perform charity songs such as "Hitotsudake ~We are The One~" for disaster victims.
+On June 15, 2011, their 7th single "Kiss You" and June 29, their 3rd album Bless were released.
+Their 8th single "Tsuki ni Juusei" was released on September 7.
 In October, their 4th album Siren was released.
 In November, DaizyStripper held their first-ever overseas tour in Taiwan.
 On November 2, their 9th single "Setsubō no Freesia" was released and was used as the second ending song for the anime Yu-Gi-Oh!
 Zexal.
 It reached number 20 on the Oricon singles chart, their highest ranking so far.
 Their fourth album, "Air", was released on January 11, 2012.
 They performed 5×Starz Attack live at Yokohama Blitz on January 21.
 DaizyStripper performed at Animethon19 in the city of Edmonton, Alberta, Canada on August 11 as part of their 5th Anniversary tour.

-They covered hide's song "Misery" for the Tribute II -Visual Spirits- tribute album, which was released on July 3, 2013.
+In 2012, DaizyStripper covered SID's song "Monochrome no Kiss" for the Counteraction -V-Rock covered Visual Anime songs Compilation- album, featuring covers of visual kei anime songs.
+The following year, they covered hide's song "Misery" for the Tribute II -Visual Spirits- tribute album, which was released on July 3, 2013.